cafrinko/GitHub-User-Lookup/README.md

-# _{GitHub User Lookup}_
+# _GitHub User Lookup_

-#### _{Search GitHub username and get a list of the user's repositories, including descriptions}, {June 2, 2016}_
+#### _Search GitHub username and get a list of the user's repositories, including descriptions, June 2, 2016_

-#### By _**{Catherine Karra}**_
+#### By _**Catherine Karra**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This application sends a request to the GitHub API specifically for a user's repositories, and prints a list of the user's repositories, as well as any descriptions associated with those repositories._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_
+* To use make a successful request to the GitHub APIou need your own GitHub API key that you will enter in the .env file in the root directory
+* Log into GitHub, navigate to settings, click personal access tokens, and generate one, then insert it in the .env file where prompted
+- clone repo
+- npm install
+- bower install
+- install globals if needed (gulp, bower, and sass packages.)
+  - npm install gulp -g
+  - npm install bower -g
+  - gem install sass
+- gulp build
+- gulp serve

-_{Leave nothing to chance!
+_Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
-Is there other code this app depends on?}_
+Is there other code this app depends on?_

 ## Known Bugs

-_{Are there issues that have not yet been resolved that you want to let users know you know?
-Outline any issues that would impact use of your application.
-Share any workarounds that are in place. }_
+_The scss file has css that has not been refactored into scss yet.
+The css isn't rendering on the page.
+I will work on getting this to work._

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you run into any issues or have questions, ideas or concerns, or want to make a contribution to the code, contact Catherine Karra at catherine.karra@gmail.com._

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_To create this app, Angular and Typescript were used._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+*Licensed under MIT.*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+Copyright (c) 2016 **_Catherine Karra_**